 The chatbot can then suggest available appointments with a human bank representative, book the time slot customers prefer, add it to the rep’s calendar, and set the system to send a reminder text to the customers when the appointment approaches.

-For more examples and inspiration of how chatbots can be deployed in banking, take a look at the Top 15 Ways for Banks to Use Chatbots.
+For more examples of chatbots in banking, take a look at the Top 15 Ways for Banks to Use Chatbots.

 One might wonder what a chatbot’s medical expertise is, and whether it’s safe for a chatbot to provide medical advice.
 The recommendation here is to allow the chatbot to detect potential risks, then scale them to a human physician – or, at the very least, inform the patients the situation is potentially severe enough, that they need to seek immediate medical care.